 difference with London K.3.m.21 is that London is printed

 two-sided and Krakow one-sided.
 This could be caused by handling the

 deterioration of the quality of the copper plates by the rolling

 rolling press made printing from copper

 plates economically feasible.

 The hand-driven engraved lines in copper where as flexible and nimble as the lines drawn with a quill.
 It solved many problems letterpress printing techniques faced.
-Printers reached for producing printed music that resembled manuscripts.
+Printers reached for a technique producing printed music that resembles manuscripts.

 effect can be experienced by drawing after an upside down portrait.